-In order for SOAR credits to be evaluated by the Office of the Registrar, the SOAR Documentation Checklist should be fully completed and sent from the Enrollment Depart to the Office of the Registrar.
-The documents needed to complete the Checklist are below
+In order for SOAR credits to be evaluated by the Office of the Registrar, the SOAR Documentation Checklist should be fully completed and sent from the Enrollment Department to the Office of the Registrar.
+The documents needed to complete the checklist are as follows:

-- 1. High School transcript with GPA of 2.75 - 2.
-Enrolled in Johnson within 3 years - 3.
-POS Perkins Articulation Agreement Coversheet - 4.
-Task list Coversheet with the signature of a Secondary School Technical Instructor - 5.
-Pennsylvania Certificate of Competency or a Pennsylvania Skills Certificate in a technical program area
+- 1. Official high school transcript with GPA of 2.75 or higher - 2.
+High school diploma - 3.
+Perkins Statewide Articulation Agreement Coversheet - 4.
+Perkins Secondary Competency Task List with the signature of your high school technical instructor

+5. Pennsylvania Skills Certificate or the Pennsylvania Certificate of Competency earned in your technical program